StoneMasons4106/vyerose/docs/README.md

     * Minor style change to make sure a line doesn't show up at the bottom of the page if a Category only has 4 items.

 * Profile Page(s):
+    * Models Used:
+        * User Profiles
+        * Orders
+        * Users
+    * The profile page templates, basic layout, and logic were mainly repurposed from the Boutique Ado sample project, with some minor changes.
+        * The main profile page is no longer a form, but tables with the proper values, from the profiles model AND the users model.
+        * Users are given the option to edit their profile, or change their password on the profile page, as well as view their order history.
+        * All of this functionality has been tested and verified.
+    * I also added the functionality to change the email associated with an account by sending a verification email to the new email on file.
+        * The only minor bug in this project is related to this feature and is documented in the bugs section.

 * Cart:
+    * Models Used:
+        * User Carts
+    * The cart page templates, basic layout, and logic were mainly repurposed from the Boutique Ado sample project, with some minor changes.
+        * The cart app now has a model associated with it that tracks the data in a given cart if a user is logged in.
+        * This allows users to log back in and pick up shopping where they left off.
+        * If the user isn't logged in, it defaults to storing back in session data where Boutique Ado stored the data.
+        * All functionalities here have been tested and verified.
+    * I also added a template tag that returns the grand total of the cart of a given user to the home page to be displayed next to the cart.

 * Checkout:
+    * Models Used:
+        * Orders
+        * User Cart
+        * Products
+        * User Profiles
+    * The checkout page templates, basic layout, and logic were mainly repurposed from the Boutique Ado sample project, with some minor changes.
+        * I added a custom notes field to the orders model, and it's available to the user during checkout.
+        * Added sales tax to calculations which for New York State, is 8.75%.
+            * This is changeable at any time in the settings.py file.
+        * Live emails send out to the consumer that their order was submitted and gives them a summary of the order.
+        * A copy of that information is also sent to the store order to notify them of a new order.
+        * All functionalities here have been tested and verified.
+    * Stripe integration is put together currently with test keys and a test webhook so payments can be run on test cards.
+        * Functionality is tested and verified, payments show as processing.

 * Authentication Page(s):
+    * Models Used:
+        * Groups
+        * Users
+        * Email Addresses
+        * Social Accounts
+    * The logic for authentication is dictated by django-allauth, an extensive library that automates this process and handles account management.
+    * The appearance of each allauth page was changed to mimic the style of the site and to stay uniform.
+    * SSO was implemented through the use of signing in through Google as supported by allauth.
+    * All functionalities were tested and verified.

+* Google Sheets Integration:

 ### Known Bugs